raymondxu/devfest-webdev-track/DevFest Web Development Track.md

 Now let's write the web page where users can search for books!

-First start by creating a template called `search.html` in the `templates` folder like such:
+First start by creating a file called `search.html` in the `/templates` folder like such:

 ```html
 <!DOCTYPE html>